If you would like to add to this collection, please tell us about references you find useful for teaching.

 This site is run by the California Energy Commission.
 It is geared to both teachers and students and offers a number of resources for energy education.
 These include ideas for science projects; classroom activities; library references; energy-themed games; and tips for energy conservation.

 Clarkson University: Energy Systems and Solutions submitted by Luke Dosiek, University of Wyoming

 by Dr. Susan Powers; et. al.

 This is a great resource for junior high school science teachers.
 It is a hands-on inquiry-based curriculum that focuses on energy choices while incorporating basic science fundamentals; engineering problem solving skills; and a culminating project where students identify and solve an energy-related problem in their own lives.
 It also includes the award-winning Energy Choices Board Game.
 I have had great success in teaching this in rural upstate New York.

-PhET: Free online physics; chemistry; biology; earth science; and math simulations submitted by Luke Dosiek, University of Wyoming
+PhET: Free online physics; chemistry; biology; earth science; and math simulations (more info) submitted by Luke Dosiek, University of Wyoming

 from the University of Colorado